astraw/bui-backend/bui-demo/README.md

 This is a self containted demonstration of [bui-backend](https://github.com/astraw/bui-backend), a Browser User Interface (BUI) application framework in Rust.
-The backend server is written in Rust and possible frontends written in Rust web assembly (wasm), plain Javascript and Elm.
+The backend server is written in Rust and possible frontends written in Rust web assembly (wasm), and plain Javascript.
 Using the Rust frontend, this is a demo application with frontend and backend written in Rust that can be shipped as a single file that has a browser-based UI.